manyavikal17/ProjectTemplate_Spring25/README.md

 # Mushroom Classification Project

-This repository holds an attempt to apply machine learning models to classify mushrooms as edible or poisonous using data from the Kaggle website.
+This repository holds an attempt to apply machine learning models to classify mushrooms as edible or poisonous using data from Kaggle.
 [Mushroom Classification](https://www.kaggle.com/datasets/uciml/mushroom-classification)

 ## Overview